Alcoholism Addiction Treatment

 Medical detox – Alcohol withdrawal symptoms can be dangerous.
 It’s important to detox from alcohol in a medical setting.
 Physicians and nurses can ease discomfort using research-backed medications.

 Mental health treatment – Depression, anxiety and other mental health disorders are common in alcoholics.
 Make sure alcohol rehab also provides treatment for co-occurring disorders.
 This way, both the addiction and underlying mental health issues are treated at the same time.

 Variety of therapies – You’ll be more engaged in alcohol addiction treatment if you learn in different ways.
 Look for a drug rehab that offers a variety of treatments for alcoholism.
 Examples include individual and group therapy as well as experiential and alternative therapies.
 These will help you experience recovery concepts in a way that makes them more likely to “stick.”

 Comforts of home – In residential alcohol addiction treatment, your focus should be on getting better, not what’s lacking in your environment.
 A comfortable, home-like environment makes this much easier to do.

 Aftercare planning – Alcohol detox and inpatient alcohol rehab are important steps in recovery.
 But they aren’t the last.
 The best inpatient alcohol rehabs will help you plan for life after treatment.
 You’ll need a thorough aftercare plan with a variety of recovery resources.

 Take Back Your Life

-Looking for alcohol addiction help?
-Promises’ compassionate, specially trained treatment team can help.
-Call us for a free confidential consultation: 844-876-5568
+Our compassionate treatment teams can help.
+Call us for a free, confidential conversation: 844-876-5568

 To learn more about Alcoholism Addiction Treatment, call 844-876-5568